Digital-Repository-of-Ireland/DRI-3D-Pilot/README.md

 ### Review of 3D Content in Europeana

 The 3D pilot set out to investigate methods of preparing and aggregating 3D content to Europeana.
-This work began with a review of the 3D material in Europeana (https://docs.google.com/document/d/1BUKLMZL2jcisGW3mw3-GpFyNdpO0kFBWArqU7BMnuiM/edit?usp=sharing).
+This work began with a [Review of 3D material in Europeana].

 At the time of conducting this review, there were 28,573 records in Europeana Collections tagged as 3D.
 A large portion of these, however, had broken links and have subsequently been removed from Europeana Collections search results, or were simply mistagged as 3D content.
 Of the remainder, the most popular format was 3DPDF.
 This format, although formerly popular, is now poorly supported on most platforms.